-4.3 White hacking
+4.3.
+White hacking

 A hacker is defined by the Internet Users' Guide as "A person that delights in having an intimate understanding of the workings of a system, computers, and computer networks in particular."
 Notice that this definition does not mention the moral nature of the hacker.
 The most notorious hackers have become those that have performed illegal actions or outright theft.
-Less advertised is the fact that hackers have in the past been known to right some wrongs and they are usually referred to as white hackers.
-White hackers are currently being employed as software auditors and testers.
+Less advertised is the fact that hackers have in the past been known to right some wrongs and they are usually referred to as white hackers.40 White hackers are currently being employed as software auditors and testers.
 Through their knowledge of how to break and disrupt systems, they are able to test and incorporate improvements in Blockchains and smart contracts (see Suberg, 2017).
 The altcoin Dash is currently employing white hackers to hack its Blockchain and expose its vulnerabilities.
 With the incentive of a "Bug Bounty," several invited hackers will identify and fix security flaws.
-A similar arrangement was made between the SmartOne legal services marketplace and the White Hat crypto-asset hacker system to insure security for the marketplace of the token LEGAL (see The Merkle, 2017).
+A similar arrangement was made between the SmartOne legal services marketplace and the White Hat crypto-asset hacker system to ensure security for the marketplace of the token LEGAL (The Merkle, 2017).

 The actions of white hackers have become notorious in the Blockchain ecosystem and in some cases, they have acted without any "Bug Bounties" incentive.
-In the case of the hacking attack on Parity, discussed in section 3.3, white hackers mitigated a hacking theft by exploiting the same vulnerability used to steal the funds.
+In the case of the hacking attack on Parity, discussed in Section 3.3, white hackers mitigated a hacking theft by exploiting the same vulnerability used to steal the funds.

-White hacking represents a particular solution for digital markets to the problems of hackers' thefts and criminal actions.
-While the importance of white hackers is unquestionable in terms of prevention through the testing, auditing, and development process of Blockchains and smart contracts, their use to address thefts is more questionable.
+While the importance of white hackers is unquestionable in prevention, through the testing, auditing, and development process of Blockchains and smart contracts, their use to mitigate thefts or fraud is more questionable.
 Regardless of how notorious their actions have become, it is not reasonable to rely on white hackers to address criminal hacking attacks.
 First, although their actions have become notorious, they represent little more than anecdotes and in most hacking attacks, white hackers did nothing to stop them.
 Second, and regardless of their good intentions, white hackers can expose themselves to criminal charges by exploiting the same vulnerabilities that criminal hackers have exploited to commit their crimes.
 Finally, some of the apparently selfless actions of white hackers may be considered little more than gimmicks aimed at promoting their name and services as system testers and auditors.

-4.4 Transparency
+4.4.
+Transparency